White Christmas

 Ending Explained: White Christmas

-The final moments of White Christmas reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of White Christmas reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch White Christmas?